MehranZdi/Image_Denoising/README.md

 ### Training the model
 First of all, for handling the dataset, I used DataGenerator class which is a suitable way to deal with huge datasets.
 Check [this](https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly) out.

-For training the model, I used Adam optimizer and MSE as loss functin. for choosing the best value for learning rate, I did Try and Error methode and finally used the learning rate with the value of 0.003.
+For training the model, I used Adam optimizer and MSE as loss functin. for choosing the best value for learning rate, I did Try and Error method and finally used the learning rate with the value of 0.003.
 I trained my model in 20 epochs.

 I hope this projects can help you with anything you want.

 ## Streamlit

 There are many ways to deploy a ML or DL model.
 Streamlit is one of the fastest and easiest.
-There is no need to get involoved with frontend and backend,because streamlit take cares of everything.
+There is no need to get involoved with frontend and backend, because streamlit take cares of everything.
 Check [Streamlit](https://streamlit.io/).

 I wrote a program to make a webpage in order to work with the model.
 Source codes are available in _main.py_ file and _helper.py_ file.